orx/orx/README.md

 Orx - Portable Game Engine (Version 1.15)
 ========================================

-Email iarwain [at] orx-project.org to contact the author; or, better, check [orx's homepage](https://orx-project.org) for the most up-to-date contact information.
-You can also come [chat with us](https://orx-project.org/discord) if you have any questions or comments.

-This engine is licensed under the very permissive [zlib license](https://en.wikipedia.org/wiki/Zlib_License), see the [LICENSE](https://github.com/orx/orx/blob/master/LICENSE) file for details.
+This engine is licensed under the very permissive [zlib license](https://en.wikipedia.org/wiki/Zlib_License) (i.e. it's free for any commercial or non-commercial use), see the [LICENSE](https://github.com/orx/orx/blob/master/LICENSE) file for details.

+Email iarwain [at] orx-project.org to contact the author or come [chat with us on Discord](https://orx-project.org/discord) if you have any questions, feedback or comments.

 Summary